 Give a Kidney is a registered charity.
 It was set up in 2011 by a group of people committed to promoting altruistic or non-directed living kidney donation.
 The founding members include 10 people who each gave a kidney to a stranger under the NHS non-directed living kidney donor scheme.

-To view the minutes of our January 2016 AGM Please click here
+To view the minutes of our March 2017 AGM please click here: AGM minutes 2017

 The Steering Committee manages the day to day running of the charity.
 It consists of all the charity’s trustees as well as several health professionals and others with an interest in non-directed kidney donation.
 It has one adviser from NHS Blood and Transplant, Lisa Burnapp.
 It is supported by two part-time staff, Suzanna Den Dulk (Administrator) and Jan Shorrock (Executive Officer).